 1. Ahinsa Vegan Barefoot Shoes

 Ahinsa is a brand that makes only vegan barefoot shoes.
 They are ethically produced, have a very spacious toe box, and are super lightweight and flexible for being a winter boot.
 Of all the vegan barefoot winter boots, these ones are keeping my feet the warmest and most comfortable!
 My only complaint is that the tongue is not gusseted, so walking in deep snow or slush can get wet inside.
-I hope that Ahinsa will make a taller, more waterproof version of this boot for next season.
+For a taller version, check out the Jaya Winter!

 All of Ahinsa Barefoot shoes are handmade, so sometimes there is a long wait for shoes.
 It’s also important to note that they do not accept returns, only exchanges.